-Request for Proposal (RFP)
+Request for Proposal (RFP) 20/20 pts.

 Confidentiality Agreement

 It is understood and agreed that the provider of confidential information may provide certain information that is and must be kept confidential.
 To ensure the protection of such information, and to preserve any confidentiality necessary under patent and/or trade secret laws, it is agreed that: